Loading course content...

 font-family: "EB Garamond";

-}If, for some reason, the user's browser cannot load the specified font, it will fallback to the default option.
-That could be problematic because the default fonts are usually not esthetically pleasing.
+}If, for some reason, the browser cannot load the specified font, it will fall back to the default option.
+That could be problematic because the default fonts might break your original design.

-Instead, it is best to have a fallback system so that even if your first option is not available, the browser will fall back to its closest relative.
+Instead, it is best to have a fallback system so that, even if your first option is unavailable, the browser will fall back to its closest relative.

 You can create a fallback system by specifying multiple fonts with the font-family property, separated with commas: